ekaeoq/uartfsr/README.md

 This sensor is not precise and is not intended for use in precise applications.
 It primarily works well with human touch, with an error margin of about 5% to 25%, when doing repeated tests though, it's closer to
 15% - 25%.
-## Hypotisis:
+## Hypothesis:
-good same surface good, finger shit, bad - more pressure more surface itd shit
+The FSR402 sensor, which is designed for human touch, may struggle to consistently measure pressure or weight due to variations in finger surface area and force distribution.
+This inconsistency arises from the natural variability in human touch, what that means is that, the force sensor has issues with precisely measuring circular/uneaven surfaces, due to it's nature, making it challenging to achieve a controlled and accurate test environment.
+However, when using standardized weights with consistent surface contact, the sensor is likely to provide more reliable and reproducible measurements, as the distribution of pressure is more uniform and controlled.
+We've already talked about measurements deviating for about 5% - 25%, we're hoping not to go over the 25% error mark, and the sensor will probably work more accurately if we apply the force equally across the acrive surface of the sensor
 ## How to approach measurements

 As you get the sensor working, you'll initially see values that represent nothing.
 However, you'll notice an obvious change when pressure is applied to the sensor, resulting in higher values.
 To give these values meaning, we need to calibrate the sensor to a known standard.
 In this case, we'll compare the sensor readings to values in kilograms.
-As previously discussed in the hypotisis, we'll start with equally distirbuted measurement, because it will proablbly give us a better idea of how it works..
+As previously discussed in the hypothesis, we'll start with equally distirbuted measurement, because it will probably give us more accurate measurements.

 ## First measurement: Equally distributed measurement